BiocCheck encapsulates Bioconductor package guidelines

 live in a different directory on your system than what is shown above).

-If you don't have permission to copy these files to the
+If you don't have permission to copy this file to the

-R installation, you can, as noted, copy them to any directory
+R installation, you can, as noted, copy it to any directory

 that's in your PATH.
 For assistance modifying your PATH, see this link